The West Palm Beach Real Estate Market in 2026

 What to Expect When Selling in West Palm Beach

 Selling a home in West Palm Beach follows the same general Florida process, but local factors matter.
-Work with a local agent who knows your specific neighborhood — pricing within the same zip code can vary significantly based on proximity to schools, highways, water, and development.
+Work with a local agent who knows your specific neighborhood — pricing within West Palm Beach can vary significantly based on proximity to schools, amenities, and development.

-• Price competitively based on recent comparable sales in your neighborhood
+- Price competitively based on recent comparable sales in your area

-• Ensure your home is properly insured — buyers and their lenders will scrutinize coverage
+- Ensure your home is properly insured — buyers and lenders will scrutinize coverage

 Estimated Closing Costs in West Palm Beach

-Florida closing costs are consistent statewide, but local factors like title company rates and property tax prorations will vary.
-Use our closing cost calculator to estimate your net proceeds from a West Palm Beach sale.
+Florida closing costs are consistent statewide, but local factors like title company rates and property tax prorations vary by county.
+In Palm Beach County, sellers typically pay 6-10% of the sale price in combined commissions, transfer taxes, and closing fees.
+Use our closing cost calculator to estimate your net proceeds.